 The situation above seems to be a good deal for Amanda.
 But, if you want to refinance a loan, make sure that the timing is right—meaning, these circumstances below are present:

-- You want to take advantage of the best interest rates.
-If yours is a fixed-rate mortgage, you may want to convert an adjustable rate mortgage, especially if the housing market is favorable to you.
+If yours is a fixed-rate mortgage, you may want to convert an adjustable-rate mortgage, especially if the housing market is favourable to you.
 With adjustable rates, your interests can go down by a notch and it means lesser money to pay on your monthly mortgage dues.

 But, if you want to come to terms with your creditors as quickly as possible, debt consolidation is a good debt management strategy you should not ignore.
 It helps you settle your unpaid debts, stop collectors from knocking on your door and probably prevent them from filing a collection case against you.

 Debt consolidation can help you when simply cutting back on your expenses so you can repay your debts is not enough.
 If you barely keep up your daily needs because of piled up debts with high-interest cost and charges and you think you don’t have the time to track and correct inconsistent spending habits, debt consolidation can do the trick.

 While refinancing a loan to consolidate debt is not a magic formula to improve your finances, it can certainly make it better.
 It rolls all your debts into one, makes it easier to pay and allows you to get the interest rates fees and charges that work on your budget.